Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 The thing with the Dyna-Glo is you also need a propane tank and a fan to blow the air around (the Lasko has a built-in fan).
 So you’re spending more up front with a propane heater… unless you already have propane and a fan just waiting to be used.

 Eventually, the cost for heating is not in the heater.
 It’s in your heating bill.
-Heating your garage (and insulating it, below) is the posh way of doing things.
+Heating your whole garage (and insulating it, below) is the posh way of doing things.

 Getting your garage warm enough to be bearable means your workout actually stays fun and you don’t have to spend most of your time doing a ridiculous amount of warmups before you can start lifting.
 Even getting it up to 50F can be amazing when you’re comparing it to freezing temperatures outside.